michimani/goacm/README.md

 - List Certificates
 - Get a Certificate
 - Delete a Certificate
+	- with Route 53 RecordSet that validates the domain (if validation method is DNS)
 - Issue an SSL Certificate

-### TODO

-- Delete a certificate with Route 53 Record sets that validate domain.
+	- Create Certificate
+	- Create Route 53 RecordSet for validating the domain (if validation method is DNS)

 # Example